laoban-dev/laoban-dev.github.io/docs/laoban/COMMAND.LINE.ARGUMENTS.md

 # Command line arguments

-Typing `laoban` or `laoban --help` will display a list of the commands that can be executed, and information about options.

 In order to find about the arguments that can be used with a specific script type `laoban <scriptName> --help`

+* In general the most common arguments used are `-asl`.
+This means 'run it everywhere, in the right order and make the output legible'
+* The second most common is -p <package>.
+This means 'run it in the specified package'. <package> is a regular expression

+Most of the rest of the options are only needed occasionally, usually when making, testing and debugging scripts.

 ## Command line arguments without a script given

 * `--version` displays the version number
 * `--help` displays a help summary.
 * `--load.laoban.debug` Use this when laoban doesn't run properly.

 The last option is used when you've changed `laoban.json` or are using something in the parents and they 'don't work'.
 The debug gives information about what is being loaded, and where from.
 It's not perfect, but might help.

 ## Common command line arguments for scripts